-Motivated, in part, by the absence of federal leadership, many states have passed laws regulating AV testing and deployment-some permissive (such as Arizona, Florida, Nevada and Texas), and others with content intended to improve safety (such as California).
+Motivated, in part, by the absence of federal leadership, many states have passed laws regulating AV testing and deployment- some permissive, and others with content intended to improve safety.
 Recently, some local governments also have passed laws relating to AV testing, a signature example being New York City.
-The primary local concern ought to focus on testing of AV technology (and less with deployment at scale).
-In order to have a workable statewide and national transportation system, good reasons exist for uniform standards once AV technology is ready for deployment at scale.
+The primary local concern ought to focus on testing of AV technology (and less with deployment at scale).170 In order to have a workable statewide and national transportation system, good reasons exist for uniform standards once AV technology is ready for deployment at scale.171